 When someone first begins a ketogenic diet, there’s often a dramatic drop in weight.
 This is mostly water loss as the body lets go of the fluid it’s held onto from all those carbs.
 But after that, weight loss is likely to happen more slowly as you start losing actual fat.
 However, what do you do if the weight loss isn’t happening as fast as you’d like — or not at all?

 A keto diet weight loss plateau can be frustrating, but it’s no reason to get discouraged or give up.
 In fact, there are some quick ways to troubleshoot a plateau and get yourself losing again in no time.
-But first, a note on weight loss plateauing:
+Read on to find out how to bust through your plateau and painlessly get back on track.

 As we noted above, the initial weight loss on a keto diet is often quick, so it can feel discouraging if the weight doesn’t continue to come off that quickly.
 But, this is where patience is important.